-- items covered by the nursing facility (NF) vendor payment including, but not limited to, diapers, sitters, certain durable medical equipment, dietary supplements or physical, speech or occupational therapy; - covered services that are beyond the amount, duration, and scope of the Medicaid state plan including, but not limited to, additional prescription drugs; - expenses incurred by Medicaid-eligible recipients for services covered by the Medicaid state plan but delivered by non-Medicaid providers; - expenses for medical services received more than three months prior to the month of application; - premiums for cancer or other disease-specific insurance policies, or general health, dental, or vision insurance policies with benefits that cannot be assigned; - premiums for insurance policies that pay a flat rate benefit to the insured or income maintenance policies; - health care services provided outside of the U.S.; - expenses incurred during a transfer of assets penalty including, but not limited to, nursing facility bills; - expenses incurred by Medicaid-eligible recipients for eyeglasses, contact lenses, hearing aids, services provided by a chiropractor or a podiatrist (these are covered through the Medicaid program); - expenses incurred by Medicaid-eligible recipients 21 years or older requiring mental health and counseling services provided by a licensed psychologist, licensed professional counselor, licensed clinical social worker or a licensed marriage and family therapist effective for dates of service on or after Dec.
-1, 2005; and - expenses covered by STAR+PLUS managed care organizations (MCOs) either: - as an NF add-on service, including medically necessary durable medical equipment, such as customized power wheelchairs (CPWCs), augmentative communication devices (ACDs), emergency dental services, and physician ordered rehabilitation services (also called goal directed therapies); or - o as value-added services (VAS).
-VAS are extra benefits offered by an MCO beyond Medicaid-covered services.
+- items covered by the nursing facility (NF) vendor payment (including, but not limited to, diapers, sitters, durable medical equipment, dietary supplements or physical, speech, or occupational therapy); - covered services that are beyond the amount, duration, and scope of the Medicaid state plan (including, but not limited to, additional prescription drugs); - services covered by the Medicaid state plan but delivered by non-Medicaid providers; - expenses for medical services received before the applicant's medical effective date; - premiums for cancer or other disease-specific insurance policies, or general health, dental, or vision insurance policies with benefits that cannot be assigned; - premiums for insurance policies that pay a flat rate benefit to the insured or income maintenance policies; - health care services provided outside of the U.S.; - expenses incurred during a transfer of assets penalty (including, but not limited to, nursing facility bills); - expenses for eyeglasses, contact lenses, hearing aids, services provided by a chiropractor or a podiatrist (these are covered through the Medicaid program); - expenses covered by STAR+PLUS managed care organizations (MCOs) either: - as an NF add-on service, including medically necessary durable medical equipment, such as customized power wheelchairs (CPWCs), augmentative communication devices (ACDs), emergency dental services, and physician ordered rehabilitation services (also called goal directed therapies); or - as value-added services (VAS).
+VAS are extra benefits offered by an MCO beyond Medicaidcovered services.
 VAS may include routine dental, vision, podiatry, and health and wellness services.
-Note: A recipient may choose to use the MCO VAS or the IME process.
+Note: A recipient may choose to utilize the MCO VAS or the IME process; and